ncats/epi4GARD/EpiExtract4GARD/README.md

 # EpiExtract4GARD
 # DOCUMENTATION PENDING

-This notebook contains the code for a pipeline that can extract epidemiological information from rare disease literature fine-tune BioBERT for named entity recognition of three classes of epidemiological information, specifically This is based on the PyTorch implementation of
+This notebook contains the code for a pipeline that can extract epidemiological information from rare disease literature.
+It integrates a transfomers model fine-tuned for named entity recognition with disease extraction via dictionary look-up. fine-tune BioBERT for named entity recognition of three classes of epidemiological information, specifically To see how it integrates with the entire epi4GARD alert system
-DMIS Lab

 This is the bidirectional NER system (multi-type token classification)
 ## Bi-Directional Transformer-based NER